A natural barrier in random greedy hypergraph matching: Introduction

 But where do we expect the random greedy matching algorithm to finally terminate?
 If we assume that estimates (\ref{eq:Qloose}) and (\ref{eq:dloose}) hold all the way to termination then when $ ND p^r = Np $ the number of unsaturated vertices should be roughly the same as the number of remaining edges.
 At this stage a positive proportion of the unsaturated vertices should be in no remaining edges; these vertices would remain unsaturated to termination.
 Thus, it is natural to guess that random greedy matching terminates when the proportion of unsaturated vertices is roughly $ D^{-1/(r-1)} $.
 (We note in passing that this line of reasoning is suspect if $ L > D^{1 - \frac{1}{r-1}} $.
-In this case, one suspects that we will reach a point where co-degree in $\mc{H}(i)$ are larger than degrees before the supposed termination point.)
+In this case, one suspects that we will reach a point where degrees of pairs of vertices in $\mc{H}(i)$ are larger than degrees of individual vertices before the supposed termination point.)
 In the context of random greedy packing, this line of reasoning leads to the following conjecture. \begin{conjecture}[folklore] Let $ 1<\ell<k $ be fixed.
 With high probability \end{conjecture}

 The $\ell=2, k=3$ case of this conjecture was recently proved by Bohman, Frieze and Lubetzky \cite{bfl2} who establish estimates for vertex degrees in $ \mc{H}_{2,3}(i) $ with error bounds that decrease as the process evolves.
 These self-correcting estimates are proved using the critical interval method that is featured in this paper and was introduced in \cite{bfl}.
 It should be noted that the sharp result given in \cite{bfl2} requires a large, carefully selected ensemble of random variables.